anttijuu/O3-chat-client/README.md

 The default server address is `https://localhost:8001/`.
 You can change it from the code, or from the app when it is running using the command `/server`.

+You can launch the client either from VS Code run/debug menu or from the terminal:

 1. `cd target`
 1. `java -jar <the-jar-file-with-dependencies-here.jar>`